-You will also want to think carefully about the messages your home environment is sending your interviewer and take care to build your Zoom world from the inside out.
-Here are seven prep tips for a creating an effective virtual interview environment:
+When interviewing virtually, you will want to think carefully about the messages your home environment is sending your interviewer and take care to build your Zoom world from the inside out.
+Here are seven pro prep tips for a creating an effective virtual interview environment:

 1. Clear all relatives and pets from the scene, and put your phone in the other room before your meeting.
 Eliminate predictable distractions so that you can be captivating on your own.

 2. Confirm that your camera and microphone are working.
 Do this before your meeting or interview, maybe even a week or so beforehand.
 If there’s a hardware problem, you may need close to a week to order, receive, and install a new webcam.
 Also, test your Internet connection.

 3. Tidy up.
 Look behind you.
 Close your closet door.
 Log on by yourself and have a look over your shoulder.
 Seem fine?
 Ask a friend or relative for their opinion.
 You don’t need to get fancy, but you should make sure that your physical surroundings are guest ready.
 You want your host to pay attention to you and what you have to say, not to a distracting background.

 4. You can communicate your thoughts with strength and authenticity.
 Make sure you are positioned in a chair and space that allow you to be grounded and comfortable.
 Angle your camera so that you are looking straight at your interviewer and monitor your voice for appropriate sound.

 5. Sit up straight.
 Check your lighting.
 Maintain eye contact and engage in the conversation.
 Let your expression and enthusiasm come through and listen at the same time.
 Listening and looking are an important part of the Zoom experience.
 It is important to know when to jump in and answer a question and when to let the interviewer continue to speak.